batoolsalehi/Omni-CNN/README.md

 The results in the paper are based on FLASH dataset which is available in our public repository [here](https://genesys-lab.org/multimodal-fusion-nextg-v2x-communications).

 ### Dataset
-Use run.sh to execute the code.
+Change the path to your local directory in run.sh, and then execute the code as:
 ./run.sh test_name GPU_ID